fl-ames/fl-ames.github.io/_posts/2022-12-10-loop-n-times.md

 - Decimal Places: **0**
 - Default Value: **21**

-And then the real wotkhorse of this setup: Let's add an **Assignment** element to the flow to add an emoji to the empty varTextTreeDisplay variable:
+And then the most important action in this setup: let's add an **Assignment** element to the flow to add an emoji to the empty varTextTreeDisplay variable:
 - Label: **Add one emoji to TreeDisplay**
 - API Name: **Add_one_emoji_to_TreeDisplay**
 - Variable: **{!TreeDisplay}**
 - Operator: **Add**
 - Value: **🌲**

 The assignment element we just created is the section that we want to repeat.
-If we can repeat this element 21 times, we will end up with a text variable containing 21 emojis.
+If we can repeat this element 21 times, we will end up with our first goal, a text variable containing 21 tree emojis.

 ## Constructing the loop

 A loop must have a condition that determines when it should stop running.
 If a loop continues indefinitely, it will consume all of the available memory resources.
-If a flow exceeds the maximum number of elements allowed (which is 2000), it will give an error.
+In our case if a flow exceeds the maximum number of elements allowed (which is 2000), it will give an error.

 ## Professional use